-- 6.19 Public safety is not defined within the Act, but is concerned with the physical safety of people, not specifically with public health matters, which are covered by other legislation such as the Health and Safety at Work etc, Act 1974 and the Regulatory Reform (Fire Safety) Order 2005. - 6.20 Applicants and event organisers will be expected to assess not only the physical environment of the premises (or site) but also operational practices, in order to protect the safety of members of the public visiting the site, those who are permanently employed in the business, those who are engaged in running an event or anyone else that could be affected by site activities. - 6.21 Holders of Premises Licences, and Club Premises Certificates Certificates, or those organising temporary events, should interpret safety widely, the Licensing Authority will take a broad approach to its meaning. - 6.22 For licensed or certificated premises and for temporary events, public safety must be kept under review and where changes to operational practices occur, a review of risk assessment must be undertaken. - 6.23 Fire safety and means of escape remain an essential consideration to the Licensing Authority when determining applications.
-The Licensing Service will work in partnership with the Fire and Rescue Authority and other Council departments (e.g. Building Control and Environmental Health) to ensure that appropriate standards are applied and maintained.
-Applicants are encouraged and reminded to consult with all relevant parties prior to submission. - 6.24 In the context of providing safe access to licensed premises for disabled members of the community, the Licensing Authority urges all licensees to familiarise themselves with The Equality Act 2010. - 6.25 Special events in the open air or temporary structures raise particular issues.
-Applicants are referred to other sections of this document where guidance on holding these types of event is given. - 6.26 Maximum occupancy limits in the premises licence will be specified only where appropriate for the promotion of public safety or the prevention of disorder.
+- Fire safety - Ensuring appropriate access for emergency services such as ambulances - Good communication with local authorities and emergency services, for example communications networks with the police and signing up for local incident alerts - Ensuring the presence of trained first aiders on the premises and appropriate first aid kits - Ensuring the safety of people when leaving the premises, for example, through the provision of information on late-night transportation or ensuring adequate lighting outside of the premises - Ensuring appropriate and frequent waste disposal, particularly of glass bottles - Ensuring appropriate limits on the maximum capacity of the premises - Considering the use of CCTV in and around the premises - 6.24 Applicants for a Premises Licence or organisers of events will be expected to have regard to appropriate counter terrorism measures where it is appropriate to do so.
+Measures may include ensuring appropriate access for emergency services and vehicles, good communications with local authorities and emergency services and ensuring the presence of sufficient trained first aiders on the premises. - 6.25 Applicants and event organisers will be expected to assess not only the physical environment of the premises (or site) but also operational practices, in order to protect the safety of members of the public visiting the site, those who are permanently employed in the business, those who are engaged in running an event or anyone else that could be affected by site activities. - 6.26 Holders of Premises Licences, and Club Premises Certificates, or those organising temporary events, should interpret safety widely, the Licensing Authority will take a broad approach to its meaning. - 6.27 For licensed or certificated premises and for temporary events, public safety must be kept under review and where changes to operational practices occur, a review of risk assessment must be undertaken. - 6.28 Fire safety and means of escape are an essential matter for applicants to the consider when making an application.
+Applicants are therefore encouraged and reminded to consult with all relevant parties in respect of these matters prior to the submission of an application or Notice. - 6.29 In the context of providing safe access to licensed premises for disabled members of the community, the Licensing Authority expects all licensees to be aware if their responsibilities under the Equality Act 2010. - 6.30 An applicant for a Premises Licence will be expected to conduct their own risk assessment as to the appropriate capacity of the premises.
+They should send their recommendation to the Merseyside Fire and Rescue Service which will consider it and decide what the "permitted capacity" of those premises should be.